 So, how do you ensure that your future holds more of the former and less of the latter?
 It all comes down to asking the right questions and finding the answers before committing to your next printer or copier.

-1. Does the device meet your office’s print needs?
+1. Will it meet your office’s print needs?

 Every business is different, and so are their copy and print needs.
 There’s simply no “one-size-fits-all” device for any company, no matter the industry.
 That’s why it’s so important to fully understand your organization’s specific print demands before committing to a new machine.